 Definitely work hard.
-I could not have got to where I am now without working hard and putting 110% into what I do and everything I believe in and am passionate about.
+I could not have got to where I am now without working hard and putting 110% into what I do and everything I believe in and is passionate about.
 If you feel you are passionate about something, you need to follow through and follow your heart.
 I was in the City working for an IT company and could have continued doing that job and moaning about it, but I decided to go for a career change to do something I was passionate about.
 I took that risk, sold my flat and used all my money to invest in opening my own Lucy Choi brand.
 My advice – take the risk, don’t be scared!
-But build good experience first.
-I worked for French Sole (British shoe brand) for 10 years where I learnt everything about the shoe business, so then I could apply all that knowledge to my own business.
+But build a good experience first.
+I worked for French Sole (a British shoe brand) for 10 years where I learnt everything about the shoe business, so then I could apply all that knowledge to my own business.

 What 3 tips would you give to an aspiring fashion entrepreneur?

 Believe in your passion and be savvy.
 Develop a commercial mind, but stay creative too – you have to have those two mindsets and that’s where experience comes in.

 Lucy, a true Londoner, has also shared her favourite places with us in terms of food and stay.